tmb5cg/Fifa-Autobidder/README.md

 ## Installation

-First, go [here](https://chromedriver.chromium.org/downloads) and download the latest release (Google will link you to the correct version).
+First download the latest release of Chromedriver for your system [here](https://chromedriver.chromium.org/downloads).
 Replace the chromedriver in either the *chrome_windows* or *chrome_mac* with your download.

 Navigate to the project's root directory via Terminal or Command Prompt, in this example it is on my Desktop.